Lithuanian Soviet Socialist Republic: Collapse of Soviet rule

 In the 1980s, the USSR sank into a deep economic crisis.
 In 1985, Mikhail Gorbachev was elected head of the USSR's Communist party and undertook internal reforms which had the effect of liberalising society (whilst actually increasing the economic chaos) and a new approach to foreign policy that effectively ended the Cold War.
 This encouraged the activity of anti-communist movements within the USSR, the LSSR included.
 On 23 August 1987, the Lithuanian Liberty League initiated an unsanctioned meeting in front of the monument to Adomas Mickevičius in Vilnius.
 At the meeting, the Molotov–Ribbentrop pact was condemned for the first time in public.
 The meeting and the speeches made at it were widely reported by western radio stations.
 Also meeting was reported by Central Television and even TV Vilnius.

 In May 1987, the Lithuanian Cultural Fund was established to engage in environmental activity and the protection of Lithuanian cultural assets.
 On 3 June 1988, the Lithuanian Reformation Movement (LRM) was founded; its mission was to restore the statehood of Lithuania; LRM supporters formed groups across Lithuania.
 On 23 August 1988, a meeting took place at Vingis Park in Vilnius, with a turnout of about 250,000 people.
 On 23 August 1989, marking 50 years of the Molotov–Ribbentrop pact and aiming to draw the world's attention to the occupation of the Baltic states, the Baltic Way event was staged.
 Organised by the Lithuanian Reformation Movement, the Baltic Way was a chain of people holding hands that stretched for nearly 600 km to connect the three Baltic capitals of Vilnius, Riga, and Tallinn.
 It was a display of the aspiration of the Lithuanian, Latvian, and Estonian people to part ways with the USSR.
 The LSSR de facto ceased to exist on 11 March 1990, with the Reconstituent Seimas declaring Lithuania's independence restored.
-Since Lithuania's membership in the USSR was considered a violation of the international law and void, there was no formal procedure of secession from the USSR.
+It took the line that since Lithuania's membership in the USSR was a violation of international law, it was reasserting an independence that still legally existed.
+Therefore, the Reconstituent Seimas argued that Lithuania did not need to follow the formal procedure of secession from the USSR.